Processing Text Templates by using a Custom Host

 Your application must find and provide the template, and must deal with the output.

-In the host parameter, you must provide a class that implements ITextTemplatingEngineHost.
+host parameter, you must provide a class that implements ITextTemplatingEngineHost.
 This is called back by the Engine.

 The host must be able to log errors, resolve references to assembly and include files, provide an Application Domain in which the template can execute, and call the appropriate processor for each directive.